edemking/az-cars-backend/docs/auction-api.md

 - Cannot bid on your own auction
 - Bid must be higher than starting price
 - Bid must be higher than current highest bid + increment

+#### Winning Bid Behavior

+When a new bid is placed:
+- The new bid automatically becomes the winning bid (`isWinningBid: true`)
+- All other bids for the same auction are marked as not winning (`isWinningBid: false`)
+- This ensures only one bid per auction has the winning status at any given time
+- When the auction completes, the highest bid remains as the winning bid

 ### Get Auction Bids